 13. See the tenements of the Lower East Side

 New York’s Lower East Side is rich with history.
 Traditionally an area for immigration, you can visit a museum of the tenement buildings as well as explore the diverse range of cuisines that immigration have bought to this fascinating part of New York.
 As gentrification goes, today the Lower East Side has given way to trendy cafes, bars and art galleries but the history remains if you know where to look.
 I’ve written a full guide to Things To Do In New York’s Lower East Side.
 Don’t miss: Katz Deli.

 14. Stroll the High Line

-The High Line is a fun way to pass a few hours in New York and although it wasn’t so well-known previously, it’s become a very popular thing to do for tourists in New York (as well as locals).
+The High Line is a fun way to pass a few hours in New York and although it wasn’t so well-known previously, it’s become a very popular activity, especially when the weather is warm.
 What is the High Line?
 It’s a former overhead railway line that has been converted into a public park and urban green space complete with walkways, food, cafés, artists, shops and great views over Manhattan as you go.